alexhuang91/sp12/hw2/README.md

 This will start the server running in the background, logging any log messages such as errors to log.txt.
 The server is accessed over TCP/IP using a unique port assigned to your $PGPORT environment variable, so it won't conflict with anyone else's server.
 Check the file log.txt immediately after launching for any error messages.

+***(As of 2/5/2011, we're having some problems with the inst infrastructure.
+We've described a workaround at http://piazza.com/class#spring2012/cs186/335)***

 Now that the server is running, you can create a database, and start up the command-line interface psql to send SQL commands to that database:

 	% createdb test